OpenPeerPower/OpenPeerPower.github.io/_docs/ecosystem/certificates/lets_encrypt.markdown

 </div>

-If you did not already log in as the user that currently runs Open Peer Power, change to that user (usually `openpeerpower` or `hass` - you may have used a command similar to this in the past):
+If you did not already log in as the user that currently runs Open Peer Power, change to that user (usually `openpeerpower` or `opp` - you may have used a command similar to this in the past):

 ```bash
 sudo -u openpeerpower -H -s